archae0pteryx/youtube-puppet/README.md

-# Youtube Puppet
+# Youtube Puppet (W.I.P)
 ---
-Higher level abstraction specifically for youtube scraping with headless browsers
+A crawler to extract all kinds of youtube video data.

+Currently in development